fraancilene/Francilene/README.md

 ## Hey!
 Welcome

-- 🔭 learning backend
+- 🔭 learning mobile development
-- 🌱 Currently specializing and learning more about Java and spring boot
+- 🌱 Currently specializing and learning more about Android

  <div>
   <a href="https://github.com/fraancilene">